fxpio/tug/README.md

 - Automatically configuration of the AWS regions if the Shared Config File is present on your machine
 - All commands to:
   - configure interactively the project
-  - create or remove the S3 bucket
+  - create or remove the S3 bucket to deploy the code
-  - build, package, and deploy automatically the project in AWS API Gateway, Lambda, SQS, S3, IAM, and Cloud Watch with the Cloud Formation stack
+  - build, package, and deploy automatically the project in AWS API Gateway, Lambda, SQS, DynamoDB, S3, IAM, and Cloud Watch with the Cloud Formation stack
-  - remove the project on AWS (but keeping all the data in S3)
+  - remove the project on AWS (but keeping all the data in DynamoDB and S3)
   - enable or disable manually each Github repositories
+  - generate or delete the token used by the Github Webhooks
   - generate or delete an API key
   - generate all package definitions for a specific repository
   - serve the server in local for tests